EatEmAll/django-djeddit/README.rst

     from djeddit.models import Topic
     Topic.objects.create(title='Test Topic')

-Run the app and go to /topics page.
+Launch the app and go to /topics page.

 Features
 --------